 Learn to start looking at the bigger picture.
 When borrowing money, look at the overall cost, including interest payments, fees, tax deductions, etc. If that number scares you, then make it a point to save more or lower your expectations so that you don’t have to borrow as much.

 Bring In Additional Income

 The more money you can bring in, the better off you will be.
 I’m not suggesting you take a second job or find a new career.
-Instead, find a way to turn a hobby into an income.
+Instead, find a way to .
 With the internet, your options for bringing in additional income is almost limitless.
 Can you craft?
 Sell stuff on Etsy.
 Can you sing?
 Sell birthday wishes on Fiverr.
 If you have a talent, the internet is a place where you can earn an income.
 You just have to figure out where you can make the money.
 If there isn’t a community for your skill, maybe it’s time you create one.

 If you can’t craft or can’t sing, don’t worry.
 Can you write?
 You can become a freelance writer.
 Maybe you love photography?
 You can sell your photos.
 Take 5 minutes to write down the things you love to do, then do some research online to see how you can make money from it.